cxlanyagege/S200H-NUC-Hackintosh/README.md

 English | [中文](https://github.com/EngLearnsh/S200H-NUC-Hackintosh/blob/master/README_CN.md)

-## Configuration
+## My Configuration

-The following configurations may not be identical.
+The following configurations may not be identical but work well for me.
 You may ask sellers for a quasi-system if you want more customisations

 | Specifications | Details                           |
 | -------------- | --------------------------------- |